Mid levelmarketing

 Q5

-Describe a time when you had to write content under a tight deadline while maintaining quality.
-What was the situation, what did you do to meet the deadline, and what was the outcome?
+Tell me about a time when you had to write content for a product or service you weren't familiar with.
+What steps did you take to research and deliver quality work, and what was the outcome?

 Q6